 - What actions can I take if my medical condition warrants a referral to the MEB and my primary care provider decides not to refer me?

 - Can I obtain medical care outside of the installation’s military health care system?

 - What can I do if my medical provider is not addressing my medical concerns?

 - Can I change my military primary care provider if not satisfied with the medical care?

-Who may contact the Fort Polk Ombudsman for assistance?
+Who may contact the Fort Johnson Ombudsman for assistance?

 Active duty, Reservist, National Guard, Retirees, Veterans and eligible Family members who need assistance with a medical problem, question, issue or concern.